FumaGuma/Photomath/README.md

 It took `30` epochs to successfully train our model, reaching a `99%` train and validation accuracy.
 You can run the cropped data through the network with the <code>imageprocessing.data_to_model</code> to obtain the model's prediction.
 Alternatively, you can simply pass the path to the original image to <code>imageprocessing.process_image</code> function to get the equation from the image.

 **Solver**<br/>
 The equation solver is very straightforward.
 It checks the equation for invalid inputs and if the equation is valid, it splits it into a list of tokens.
 The solver then goes through the token list while respecting the order of operations.
-It solves the content of brackets first, applying multiplication and division, then addition and subtraction.
+It solves the content inside the brackets first, applying multiplication and division, then addition and subtraction.
 You can run the solver using the <code>solver.solve</code> function.
 You can also use pass the image path to <code>imageprocessing.image_to_solution</code> which will take the image through the entire system and output the solution.

 ## Discussion